knamnguyen/viralcut/packages/remotion/AWS_SETUP.md

 # AWS Setup for Remotion Lambda

-This document provides step-by-step instructions for setting up AWS IAM roles and policies required for Remotion Lambda.
+This document provides step-by-step instructions for setting up AWS IAM permissions required for Remotion Lambda.

 ## Prerequisites

 - AWS Account with access to IAM console
 - AWS credentials already added to `.env` file
+- **Note**: This setup now uses the unified `viralcut-user` approach from the main AWS_SETUP_GUIDE.md

+## Unified Approach (Recommended)

+**✅ If you're following the main AWS_SETUP_GUIDE.md:** Your `viralcut-user` already has all the required Remotion permissions.
+No additional setup needed!

+**Resource Names Used:**
+- IAM User: `viralcut-user`
+- S3 Bucket: `remotionlambda-viralcut` (auto-created)
+- Lambda Function: `remotion-render-viralcut`
+- IAM Role: `remotion-lambda-role` (auto-created)

+## Legacy Separate Setup (For Reference Only)

+*Note: This approach is deprecated in favor of the unified viralcut-user approach above.*

-## Step 1: Create IAM Role Policy
+### Step 1: Create IAM Role Policy

 1. Go to [AWS IAM Policies Console](https://console.aws.amazon.com/iam/home#/policies)
 2. Click "Create policy"